 “Learning and growing together”

-Our Music therapists work with both individuals and small groups at Pitcheroak.
+Our Music therapist works with both individuals and small groups of pupils at Pitcheroak.
 Music therapy helps pupils to address emotional and physical challenges through guided music making.
 Some of the benefits include:

 - Enhanced self-confidence, self-esteem and motivation

 - Enhanced awareness of self and others